borglab/gtsam.org/_posts/2021-02-07-uncertainties-part1.md

 <figure class="center">
   <img src="/assets/images/uncertainties/motivation.png"
     alt="Simple pose graph example" />
     <figcaption> We consider a robot moving on the 2D plane (top), which has an odometer that provides relative measurements of the robot's displacement.
 The graph at the bottom represent the factor graph model.
-Modeling the odometry factor in a consistent way is the main topic we will cover in this post.</figcaption>
+Modeling the odometry factor in a consistent way is the main topic we will cover in these posts.</figcaption>
 </figure>
 <br />